Task A-1 Maintains safe and healthy workplace

 identify and remove from service worn, damaged and defective PPE and safety equipment |

-- regulations include: Workplace Hazardous Material Information System (WHMIS), Occupational Health & Safety (OH&S), Workers Compensation Board (WCB), site-specific regulations
+- jurisdictional regulations: Workplace Hazardous Material Information System (WHMIS), Occupational Health and Safety (OHS), Workers Compensation Board (WCB), site-specific regulations

 Knowledge